hico17/EZPokemon/README.md

 ## Considerations

+The app is created for iPhone and iPad.
+It uses the UISplitViewController in order to fit both the screens optimally.
+The app is also designed to be used in Dark Mode.

 An MVVM pillar is known to be data binding.
 There are two well-known responsive frameworks that could have helped accomplish this task: Combine and RxSwift.

 One of the constraints of the project is to use iOS 11 as a deployment target, so RxSwift (and therefore RxCocoa) was a mandatory choice, because Combine is only available starting with iOS 13.